Article 13 Passes:

 About Schwartz PR

-The agency offers its clients the entire range of communicational tools - from corporate communications, social media and product PR to internal communications and crisis communications as well as web content creation and content marketing.
-Schwartz Public Relations was founded in 1994 by Christoph Schwartz in Munich and is the exclusive DACH partner of the international PR network Eurocom Worldwide.
-In 2016, 2017, 2019, 2020, 2021, 2022 and 2023 Schwartz PR was recognized as “Best Consultancy To Work For” in EMEA by the Sabre Awards.
+The Munich-based agency advises and supports technology groups, medium-sized companies, and start-ups with their corporate and crisis communications, public relations, social media, digital communications, influencer relations, and content marketing.
+Schwartz PR was founded in 1994 in Munich by Christoph Schwartz and is the exclusive DACH partner of the international PR network Eurocom Worldwide.
+In 2016, 2017, 2019, 2020, 2021, 2022 and 2023, Schwartz PR was honored with the SABRE Award as "Best Consultancy To Work For" in EMEA.

 Press contact